ChadMcCallum/WordPlay/README.md

 The game here is a basic word game where you use the letters on the display to form words and get points for you / your team.
 It includes a basic english dictionary check to make sure people don't enter jibberish.

+Implemented ideas:
+- scrabble-like scoring system
+- timed games (1 or 2 minutes) with a countdown on the main display
+- smarter logic when adding new letters to replace used ones
+	- ensure a decent number of vowels
+	- ensure each Q has a matching U

 Ideas:
-- scrabble-like scoring system
 - streak/bonus points
-- timed games (1 or 2 minutes) with a countdown on the main display
 - make it look pretty
 - leaderboard
 - remember client devices to maintain player profile, avoid having to enter name every time
 - multiple displays per game (right now each display starts a new gamestate)
-- smarter logic when adding new letters to replace used ones
-	- ensure a decent number of vowels
-	- ensure each Q has a matching U
 - replace letters in place instead of appending to end